WHY YOU'LL LIKE IT:

 Muonionalusta meteorites consists of Nickel+Iron, the Widmanstätten patterns you see on your dial are unique (the criss-cross of lines), and are formed by a slow-cooling process that occurs over millions of years as the meteorite travels in space.
 This pattern is impossible to recreate on Earth, so no two dials will be alike.

 Iron Meteorites like the Muonionalusta have a tendency to oxidise.
 Oxidisation will result in a colour change in the surface.
 This may not be uniform, and may happen only in specific areas or spots.
 Our opinion is that oxidisation only occurs if the material is exposed to the elements.
 Since the meteorite is encased in a water-tight case, chances of oxidisation are extremely low.
 Also, we coat the dial with a layer of electroplating to avoid oxidisation.
 Electroplating also gives the meteorite a shiny, reflective texture, also enhancing the look of the Windmanstatten patterns.
 It is still common for meteorite dials to develop a patina, browning, or spotting over many years of use.

 Returns and Refunds

-When you place an order, it is non-returnable and non-refundable.
-We will only replace your item if it is damaged or defective upon delivery.
+We will offer a Return and Replace your item if it is damaged or defective upon delivery.
 Please read our detailed returns and exchanges terms before placing your order.